chesthurber/cheswebsite/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Ches Thurber is a political scientist who studies global conflict, security, and contentious politics.
-His research has been published in *International Studies Quarterly*, the *Journal of Global Security Studies*, *Conflict Management and Peace Science*, and other journals.
+Dr. Ches Thurber studies international conflict, security, peacebuilding, and global governance.
 His book, [*Between Mao and Gandhi: the Social Roots of Civil Resistance*](https://www.cambridge.org/us/academic/subjects/politics-international-relations/comparative-politics/between-mao-and-gandhi-social-roots-civil-resistance?format=HB) (Cambridge University Press, 2021), examines dissident choices between violent and nonviolent strategies of resistance.
-Dr. Thurber is an Assistant Professor in the Department of Political Science at Northern Illinois University.
+His research has been published or is forthcoming in *International Studies Quarterly*, the *Journal of Peace Research, Conflict Management and Peace Science*, and the *Journal of Global Security Studies*, among others.
+Dr. Thurber is an Associate Professor in the Department of Political Science at Northern Illinois University and a Visiting Scholar at the Sié Chéou-Kang Center for International Security and Diplomacy at the University of Denver's Josef Korbel School of International Studies.
 He previously held research appointments at the Chicago Project on Security and Terrorism at the University of Chicago and at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
 He received his Ph.D. from The Fletcher School of Law and Diplomacy at Tufts University and his B.A. from Middlebury College.

 Read more about me [here](bio/)